country-level-scc/cscc-database-2018/README.md

 Note: The 3 statistics (low, median, high CSCC) are the median of the posterior distribution of the statistics after bayesian bootstrapping, i.e. for low, the median of the posterior distribution of the 16.7% percentile.

+if you make use of this database, please cite:
-Cite: Ricke, K., L. Drouet, K. Caldeira and M. Tavoni.
+Ricke, K., L. Drouet, K. Caldeira and M. Tavoni.
 "Country-level social cost of carbon" (2018)

+# CHANGELOG

+v1 (26-16-2018)
+* Version published with the paper

+v2 (18-01-2019)
+* Update Rich/Poor threshold: 2268.528$ for BHM, 2449.36$ for djo_richpoor.
+* Use 5-lag DJO specification for DJO alternative specification.